 LXXX.
 Mr. Pope to Dr. Swift.
-His plan for the second book of Ethic Epistles, of the extent and limits limits of human reason and science; and what retarded the execution of it. - Of Lord B.'s writings.
+His plan for the Second book of Ethic Epiftles, of the extent and limits of human reason and science; and what retarded the execution of it. - Of Lord B.'s writings.
 New invitations to England.

-LXXXI.
-From Dr. Swift.
-His Resolution to preferve Mr. Pope's letters, and leave them to his disposal after his death.
-His desire to be mentioned in the Ethic Epistles.
+LXXXI, From Dr. Swift.
+His refolution to preserve Mr. Pope's Letters, and leave them to his disposal after his death.
+His desire to he mentioned in the Ethic Epifiles.
 Of the loss of friends, and decays of age.

-LXXXII.
-What fort of letters be now writes, and the contraction of his correspondence.
-Of the buman failings of great genius's, and the al-lowance to be made them.
+LXXXII, What fort of letters he now writes, and the contraction of his correspondence.
+Of the human failings of great geniuses, and the allowance to be made them.
 His high opinion of Lord Bolingbroke and Dr. Swift as writers.